rs-kellogg/krs-llm-cookbook/docs/llm-defined.md

 :::{admonition} **[Language Model](https://en.wikipedia.org/wiki/Language_model)**
 :class: tip
-A Language Model (LM) is a just model that assigns probabilities to sequences of words.
+A `Language Model` (LM) is a model that assigns probabilities to sequences of words.
 Probabilities are estimated (the models are trained) using collections of naturally ocurring text, called a corpus.
 You can use a LM to select the most probable next word given a context of a preceding series of words.
 :::

 :::{card} [Animated Transfomer](https://prvnsmpth.github.io/animated-transformer/)